wikimedia-gadgets/xfdcloser/README.md

 Will be available at [https://en.wikipedia.org/wiki/Wikipedia:XFDcloser](https://en.wikipedia.org/wiki/Wikipedia:XFDcloser).
 Currently, that page is for version 3.

 ## Repository structure
+- `dist\` contains the files that have been built from source files: "core" files that contain the bulk of the code, and "loader" files that load the corresponding core file only if some basic checks pass.
+   - `dist\core.js` contains bundled and transpiled code, with a source map.
+Loaded when doing on-wiki testing (see "On-wiki testing" section below).
+   - `dist\core.min.js` is the minified version of core.js.
+It is published to [User:Evad37/XFDcloser/beta/core.js](https://en.wikipedia.org/wiki/User:Evad37/rater/beta/app.js) for beta testing.
+   - `dist\core-gadget.js` is the final version, including comments about it being a global gadget file.
+It is published to [MediaWiki:Gadget-XFDcloser-core.js](https://en.wikipedia.org/wiki/MediaWiki:Gadget-XFDcloser-core.js) (the *live version* of the script), once the other versions have been adequately tested.
-- `index.js` is the on-wiki entry point, written in ES5.
-This is published to [MediaWiki:Gadget-XFDcloser.js](https://en.wikipedia.org/wiki/MediaWiki:Gadget-XFDcloser.js) (when deploying).
+   - `dist\loader-beta.js` is a loader for the beta testing version.
+It is published to [User:Evad37/XFDcloser/beta.js](https://en.wikipedia.org/wiki/User:Evad37/rater/beta.js) for beta testing.
-   - `index-sandbox.js` is similar, but is designed for testing changes to the sandbox version of XFDCloser in userspace.
-See "On-wiki testing" section below.
+   - `dist\loader-dev.js` is a loader for the testing the development version.
+Loaded when doing on-wiki testing (see "On-wiki testing" section below).
+   - `dist\loader-gadget.js` is a loader for the gadget version.
+It is published to [MediaWiki:Gadget-XFDcloser-core.js](https://en.wikipedia.org/wiki/MediaWiki:Gadget-XFDcloser-core.js) (the *live version* of the script), once the other versions have been adequately tested.
 - `xfdcloser-src\` contains the main source code for the app, split into modules, which may be written in ES6.
-Code here can assume that the ResourceLoader modules specified in the above files have been loaded and that the DOM is ready.
+Code here can assume that the ResourceLoader modules (as specified in the loaders, or in [MediaWiki:Gadgets-definition](https://en.wikipedia.org/wiki/MediaWiki:Gadgets-definition) as applicable) have been loaded and that the DOM is ready.
    - `App.js` is the entry point
    - Related code should be placed in the same module.
    - Small pieces of code, not particularly related to anything, can be placed in `xfdcloser-src\util.js`
-- The source code is bundled, transpiled, and minified using `npm run build`.
-This writes two files to the `dist\` directory:
-   - `dist\core.js` contains bundled and transpiled code, with a source map.
-It is published to [User:Evad37/XFDcloser/sandbox/core.js](https://en.wikipedia.org/wiki/User:Evad37/XFDcloser/sandbox/core.js), for testing/debugging purposes.
-   - `dist\core.min.js` is the minified version.
-It is published to [MediaWiki:Gadget-XFDcloser-core.js](https://en.wikipedia.org/wiki/MediaWiki:Gadget-XFDcloser-core.js) (the *live version* of the script), once the sandbox version has been adequately tested.
-Or [User:Evad37/XFDcloser/beta/core.js](https://en.wikipedia.org/wiki/User:Evad37/rater/beta/app.js) for beta testing.
 - `server.js` is a simple node server to allow testing via the [localhost import trick](https://en.wikipedia.org/wiki/Wikipedia:User_scripts/Guide#Loading_it_from_a_localhost_web_server).
+- The source code is bundled, transpiled, minified, and concatenated using `npm run build`.
+This writes the files to the `dist\` directory.
+To only build the development versions (`dist\core.js` and `dist\loader-dev.js`), use `npm run build:dev` instead.

 ### Tooling
 - **eslint** for ES6 linting